 Rarely do decisions made only impact your team.

-You hire staff do to a job.
+You hire people do to a job.
 Let them do it.

 I’ve had the privilege of stepping into various leadership roles throughout my career, but also having many excellent superiors with varied management styles.
 I’ve noticed a few trends: